-In about 95% of cases, acromegaly is associated to a pituitary microadenoma, while the remaining 5% are from non-pituitary ectopic sources of growth hormone or GH-RH.
+In about 95% of cases, acromegaly is associated with a pituitary microadenoma, while the remaining 5% are from non-pituitary ectopic sources of growth hormone or GH-RH.
 The common effect of the abnormal rise in growth hormone is the production of Insulin-like growth factor-1 (IGF-1) from the liver.
 The effect of IGF-1 on body tissues results in the multisystemic manifestation of acromegaly.
 IGF-1 also known as Somatomedin C is encoded by the IGF-1 gene on chromosome 12q23.2.

-The pathologic effect of IGF-1 after fusion of the growth plates result in the acral growth spurts manifested as large hands and feet and a prominent jaw and forehead.
-It is clearly different from the linear size increase that occurs in gigantism in which the effect of elevated IGF-1 occurs before closure of the growth plate.
+The pathologic effect of IGF-1 after fusion of the growth plates resulting in the acral growth spurts manifested as large hands and feet and a prominent jaw and forehead.
+It is clearly different from the linear size increase that occurs in gigantism in which the effect of elevated IGF-1 occurs before the closure of the growth plate.